jachiang/LibbitcoinDocumentation/04_Addresses&Wallets.md

 //WIF (mainnet/compressed)
 std::cout << encode_base58(prefix_secret_comp_checksum);
 ```
 The WIF can easily be imported into any wallet, and provides all the information for its unique Bitcoin address to be derived.

+**Libbitcoin Wallet Types `ec_private`, `ec_public`**

 In Libbitcoin, we can use the class `ec_private` to store a private key and necessary information to derive a unique Bitcoin address or export the private key in WIF form.
 <!-- Example 1 (part3) -->
 ```c++
 //ec_private::mainnet = 0x8000 (Mainnet Prefixes 0x80,0x00)